surface streamlines

 | Log Process Time | Boolean | Specifies that time data will be output on a logarithmic scale.
 This converts all time values to absolute, including those in the backward flow direction that would otherwise be negative. |

 | Time Minimum | Double | The minimum value time data is clamped to before log processing.
-This is useful to avoid datamap issues especially at the start of streamlines where time values are very small or zero. |
+Useful to avoid datamap issues especially at the start of streamlines where time values are very small or zero. |